codatio/codat-docs/docs/bank-feeds-api/xero-bank-feeds/xero-bank-feeds-partner.md

 #### Xero’s technical requirements

 Xero’s technical requirements are complex, but Codat’s Bank Feeds API take care of many of them for you.
-We recommend working closely with the Codat team to ensure you address all of Xero’s requirements during your implementation.
+We recommend working closely with Codat to ensure you address all of Xero’s requirements during your implementation.